 Mancala: the oldest board game is a board app developed by Vadym Khokhlov.

 Mancala: the oldest board game has been downloaded 13 thousand times.
-In the last 30 days, the app was downloaded 430 times.
+In the last 30 days, the app was downloaded 260 times.

-Mancala: the oldest board game has no ratings yet.
+The app has no ratings yet.

-Mancala: the oldest board game is free to download.
+Mancala: the oldest board game is FREE to download.
 The APK download size is 25.53 MB.
 The latest version available is 3.0.3.
 The last update was on May 14, 2026.

 Mancala: the oldest board game requires Android 5.0+ or higher.
 The app has a content rating of Everyone.
 The app has been available on Google Play June 2022.